 TDM23 is a regional model with a statewide extent.
 The geography covers the entire states of Massachusetts and Rhode Island and southeastern New Hampshire.
-The model includes a higher resolution of transit representation than typical statewide models but includes neither a freight model component nor a long-distance travel component, which are often found in statewide models.
+The model includes a higher resolution of transit representation than typical statewide models.
+However, it does not include a freight model component or a long-distance travel component, which are often found in statewide models.
 The network and zone system are more detailed in the Boston Region MPO area than the rest of Massachusetts.